sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 ### Manual Failover

 A high availability DB instance can be failed over manually through restart using failover.
 When restarting a DB instance using failover, manual failover is performed and the roles of the primary and secondary servers are switched.
 During failover, both primary and secondary servers will restart their Microsoft SQL Server process and their internal and external domain IPs will be changed.
 Connection to those servers may fail from several seconds to several minutes until the domain change is completed.
 Backup is performed automatically when failover is complete.

+### High Availability Auto Recovery

+The high availability auto recovery feature schedules a high availability reconfiguration task that runs one hour after the completion of automatic failover.
+The created scheduled task can be adjusted to the desired time or deleted in the **Scheduled Task** tab.

 ### Cautions and constraints